For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Furthermore, the machine has a quiet, brushless pump so you that won’t be disturbed with any noise during use.

-On the downside, this was specifically designed for use on the knee, however, there is a separate model available for the shoulder.
+On the downside, this was specifically designed for use on the knee, however, there is a separate model available where you can buy different pads for different parts of the body.

-Some buyers also noted that their unit leaked after a while.
+Some buyers also noted that their ice therapy unit leaked after a while.

 Nonetheless, it does boast a large cooling reservoir, comes with a digital timer, and is designed for post-surgery use so if you’re seeking out an after-surgery cold therapy system, this is right up your alley.